pflanze/utf-8-lineseparator/docs/design.md

 build by default).

-Since the `DEFTYPE_Maybe_` macro creates a new type name by simply appending the name of the type given to it as its argument to `Maybe_`, the argument must not contain anything other than word characters (`\w+`).
-For this reason, `typedef` is consistently used to create type names that do not contain spaces or other punctuation, e.g. generating the punctuation-less type name `str` above, but also why `DEFTYPE_Maybe_` defines `Maybe_int` as a typedef so that the `struct ` prefix isn't needed, so that it could itself be used as a parameter in another DEFTYPE style macro.
+Since the `DEFTYPE_Maybe_` macro creates a new type name by simply appending the name of the type given as its argument to `Maybe_`, the argument must not contain anything other than word characters (`\w+`).
+For this reason, `typedef` is consistently used to create type names that do not contain spaces or other punctuation, e.g. generating the punctuation-less type name `str` above, but also why `DEFTYPE_Maybe_` defines `Maybe_int` as a typedef so that the `struct ` prefix isn't needed, so that the `Maybe_int` type itself be used as a parameter for another DEFTYPE style macro.

 The Maybe types need to be checked via their `.is_nothing` attribute whether they actually contain a value.